manetu/data-loader/README.md

 [![CircleCI](https://circleci.com/gh/manetu/data-loader/tree/master.svg?style=svg)](https://circleci.com/gh/manetu/data-loader/tree/master)

-The Manetu data-loader is a command-line tool to load and verify RDF-based attribute data, at scale, into the Manetu platform.
-This tool emulates the essential functions of a Manetu data connector intended to facilitate testing.
-The basic premise is that a user expresses a set of PII data in JSON or CSV format, and the tool provides various operations on this data, such as onboarding, verifying, and deleting vaults.
+The Manetu data-loader is a command-line tool to validate and load attribute data onto the Manetu Platform.
+The tool is designed to run "at scale" such that it can put significant load on a Manetu Plaftorm for performance testing.
+Data-loader takes a set of Personally Identifiable Information (PII) in JSON or CSV format and executes a selected operation using this data, such as onboarding, verifying, and deleting vaults.
+The input data is assumed to be a RDF representation of the PII.
+By default, the tool loads attributes based on the [Person](https://schema.org/Person) schema with [email](https://schema.org/email)as the root of the attribute graph.

 ## Basic features

-Based on an input .json file with one or more PII definitions, users of this tool may operate in one of four modes:
+Based on an input file with one or more PII definitions, users of this tool may operate in one of four modes:

 1. **create-vaults**: Create a vault for each user, based on a hash of the email address
 2. **load-attributes**: Load attributes into the vault, based on the Person schema